 - How are you doing?: Put in how many dollars a year you are contributing and compare it to how much you need to put in.
 This is the answer.

 There is also a tab called “Simpler Version”.
 This was made by made one of the commenters here.
 It is a much simpler way of looking at the issue.
 It has a row for each year.
-Each year it figures out how much inflation has increased the goal, how much your savings grew via contributions and market growth, and spits out how much money you have, and a simple “Keep Working” or “Relax” statement that sums it up.
+Each year it figures out how much inflation has increased the goal, how much your savings grew via contributions and market growth, compares that to how much money you have, resulting in a simple “Keep Working” or “Relax” statement.